Seattle Public Schools

 Financial

 Since SPS only has access to free state background checks, we selected an online vendor to offer affordable national and international background checks for volunteers who need those.
 The fee is usually $21, unless you have lived in the State of New York.
 If this background check fee is causing you financial hardship, please contact your School Volunteer Liaison to ask if the school can sponsor your volunteer background check.
 Let your school know they can cover background check fees for low-income families using PTA funds, levy performance funds, or Self-Help funds.
 Field trip-related background check fees can be covered through the field trip budget.
-The school needs to contact the Volunteer Program Admin to set up a free background check for you.
+The school will need to contact the Volunteer Program Admin to set up a free background check for you.

 Work schedule